VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

 ```

 * `<bucket>` is [GCS bucket](https://cloud.google.com/storage/docs/creating-buckets) name.
-* `<path/to/backup>` is the path to back up made with [vmbackup](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmbackup/README.md) on GCS bucket.
+* `<path/to/backup>` is the path to backup made with [vmbackup](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmbackup/README.md) on GCS bucket.
 * `<local/path/to/restore>` is the path to folder where data will be restored.
 This folder must be passed
-  to VictoriaMetrics in `-storageDataPath` command-line flag after restore process is complete.
+  to VictoriaMetrics in `-storageDataPath` command-line flag after the restore process is complete.

 The original `-storageDataPath` directory may contain old files.
 They will be substituted by the files from backup,
 i.e. the end result would be similar to [rsync --delete](https://askubuntu.com/questions/476041/how-do-i-make-rsync-delete-files-that-have-been-deleted-from-the-source-folder).